 Exposed dentin is the usual cause of tooth sensitivity.
 It is one of the most common problems in oral health.
 But why are you suffering from this oral problem?
 Here are the 10 biggest causes of tooth sensitivity.

 - Gum disease.
 If you have receding gums or any gum disease like gingivitis, your teeth might also suffer.
 Gum problem is one of the biggest cause of tooth sensitivity.
 Your dentist may do a procedure sealing your teeth while treating your gum disease.

 - Plaque.
 Plaque is a sticky film that contains bacteria and it could turn into tartar overtime.
 These bacteria could release acid that can break down enamel.
 Enamel is the hardest part of the teeth that protects it from decaying.
-Without this, tooth can be sensitive.
+Without this, the tooth can be sensitive.

 - Too much brushing.
 Brushing your teeth abrasively might cause sensitivity, especially if you are using a hard-bristled toothbrush.
 Scrubbing your teeth too much can wear down your enamel that causes tooth sensitivity.

 - Acidic foods.
 Foods and drinks that are high in acid are your teeth’s enemy.
 If your tooth enamel is frequently exposed to acid, it can wear them away.
 Avoid foods and beverages that contain acid.
 It can be found on some fruits, soda, and vinegar.
 Try using a straw when drinking soda so that the acid will not saturate on your teeth.

 - Grinding your teeth.
 Teeth grinding usually happen when you are sleeping.
 You may not be aware of it.
 This sleep disorder can cause your enamel to wear down.
 You may consult your dentist on having a mouth guard to help you with this problem.